 If you're looking for the place in the city to find a good time, head over to Sixth Street.
 That's where Austin really comes to life.

 READ THIS NEXT: The 12 Best Weekend Trips in the U.S. You Need to Take This Year.

 It's true, there is more to find in Seattle beyond Starbucks and The Public Market.
 Over 175 bars and clubs would like to attest that the Emerald City of the Pacific Northwest has a prominent nightlife.
 Thrillist even has some ways you can embrace the weird in yourself and Seattle while you're here.

 Plus, Seattle is often less crowded than some other major metropolitan areas around the country, so you can get your nightlife fix without sacrificing personal space.
 That's always a bonus.

 San Fran being listed last does not indicate anything about its partying capacity.
-On Money's list of top bar cities per capita in the world, SF is number 5.
-With 27 bars or clubs per capita, San Fransisco is not just home to family-friendly Friday night Full House moments—they are here to party down with the best of them!
+On Money's list of top bar cities per capita in the world, SF is number five.
+With 27 bars or clubs per capita, San Fransisco is not just home to family-friendly Friday night Full House moments—the city dwellers here are down to party with the best of them!